 3. Radio brings the community together

-A Kenyan NGO created an internet technology center in the Mukuru slum settlement of Nairobi to put the power of radio programming in the hands of the community.
+A Kenyan NGO created an internet technology centre in the Mukuru slum settlement of Nairobi to put the power of radio programming in the hands of the community.
 The station, 99.9 Ghetto FM, reaches more than 650,000 local residents and addresses the needs of the young people living in the Mukuru.

 5. Radio can empower the individual

 Radio projects and community stations bring opportunities for people to learn new skills.
-The Panos Institute is providing media training to people in Zambia as part of their broader goal “to increase access to development information by the poor and marginalized communities of Southern Africa.”
+The Panos Institute is providing media training to people in Zambia as part of their broader goal “to increase access to development information by the poor and marginalised communities of Southern Africa.”